kilroy-code/rules/README.md

 There's nothing particularly magical about class instances in Javascript.
 Our box in the example above could be an ordinary "Plain Old Javascript Object" (e.g., `{}`, or `{x: 17, y: 42, name: 'fred'}`), plus some inheritance.

-You can `attach` to a POJO, and you can `rulify` any instance, whether a POJO or something else.
+You can `attach` or 'rulify' a POJO.
 For example, our _box_ could be written as:

 ```
 var box = {};
 Rule.attach(box, 'length', () => 2);
 Rule.attach(box, 'width', () => 3);
 Rule.attach(box, 'area', (self) => self.length * self.width);

 console.log(box.area);   // 6
 ...
 ```